xundeenergie/friendica/doc/events.md

 * **Event Finishes**: enter the finishing date/time for the event here

 When you click in one of these fields a pop-up will be opened that allows you to pick the day and the time.
-If you double clicked on the day box in the calendar these fields will be pre-filled for you.
+If you double-clicked on the day box in the calendar these fields will be pre-filled for you.
 The finishing date/time has to be after the beginning date/time of the event.
 But you don't have to specify it.
 If the event is open-ended or the finishing date/time does not matter, just select the box below the two first fields.

 * **Title**: a title for the event
 * **Description**: a longer description for the event
-* **Location**: the location the event will took place
+* **Location**: the location the event will take place

 These three fields describe your events.
 In the description and location field you can use BBCode to format the text.